-Prior to the general enrollment lottery, PIC will conduct a sibling lottery of the students admitted in the prior year if more siblings have applied than there are available spots.
-If there are more siblings that have applied than there are spots available, a grade level wait list will be started and students not receiving spots will be added to the wait list in the order in which they are pulled.
+Prior to the general enrollment lottery, the school will conduct the weighted lottery.
+If there are more students that have applied than there are spots available, a grade level wait list will be started and students not receiving spots will be added to the wait list in the order in which they are pulled.